By Gino Barbaro

 We all strive for that feeling of significance, of feeling important and being unique.
 Some people feel significant by tearing others down, while others obtain significance by helping others.
 You can feel significant by being smarter than everyone else, by dressing differently, having more titles after your name, or by earning more money.
 We all choose our actions based on our beliefs to achieve significance.
-I even know friends who use religion to demonstrate their sense of worth.
+I even know friends who utilize spirituality to demonstrate their sense of worth.

 While a person is trying to be unique, they still have a craving for connection.
 This is very common in famous people, such as actors and athletes.
 They have worked their entire lives to be unique and stand out in the crowd.
 Once they acquire this uniqueness, they all of a sudden can’t relate to people and lose that sense of connection.
 You wonder why famous people commit suicide.
 To us, it appears they have it all: fame, fortune, glory but in reality they have no one to share it with.

 Now this is where the fun starts.
 A person will not be happy or fulfilled unless he taps into these final two needs.
 A person who is not growing is dying.
 I was stuck in my comfort zone at work, and I felt as if I was dying.
 I was not learning any new skills, I was not contributing and I felt lost.
 Once I realized my unhappiness, I was able to create a plan on how to leave my business and start off on a new more empowering life.
-I always thought if I make enough money to retire, then I’m going to be happy.
+I always thought if I make enough money to retire, then I was going to be happy.

 It doesn’t work that way.
 Countless businessmen and women cash out of their businesses, and retire from the rat race.
 They soon realize that retirement is not all that it’s cracked up to be.
 They become bored, and they miss that feeling of contribution and growth.
 So what do they do?
 They jump right back into the race.
 They are not in the game to chase the money; they’re in the game to be challenged and to create massive value for others.
 The old model of give to get is being replaced by seek to serve.